-Helensburgh Heroes is delighted to announce that it’s long awaited Heroes Centre has opened at 28 Sinclair Street, Helensburgh, on Saturday 2nd December.
+Helensburgh Heroes is delighted to announce that it’s long awaited Heroes Centre opened at 28 Sinclair Street, Helensburgh, on Saturday 2nd December.

 The ‘ribbon cutting’ opening ceremony was performed by Miss Laura Conley, grand daughter of Jean Baird, John Logie Baird’s sister, and Professor Michael Baker, Chairman of the charity.
 The premises contains a merchandise area, retailing items associated with Helensburgh & Lomond area and an exhibition of John Logie Baird and other notable Helensburgh residents.
 A 50s themed cafe – Hucksters – is due to open in 12 days time.